NikuraCorp/build-inspencer-Engine/README.md

   * .
   * .
    * Project started in 2021
-  the engine is focused on being made all > JAVA <
+  the engine is focused on being made all > JAVA <  ? nah

   The Engine uses [LwjGL 3](https://www.lwjgl.org) as the main renderer.
   in the future I will implement